nxdhf/pyMBoot/doc/usage_problem.md

 * ERROR: read failed: device reports readiness to read but returned no data (device disconnected or multiple access on port?)
 * ERROR: Attempting to use a port that is not open

-The specific performance is repeate command, sometimes there are errors sometimes.
+After the device is inserted into the device, it runs normally.
+However, after about 1~2 seconds, an error occurs.
+Waiting for the system to mount and save, it returns to normal.
+I suspect that it is a issue when mounting the device.

-This issue currently exists on `ubuntu 18.04` and seems to be a problem with the `kernel` version. see [1](https://bugs.launchpad.net/ubuntu/+source/linux-lts-trusty/+bug/1501345)[2](https://bugs.launchpad.net/ubuntu/+source/python2.7/+bug/1501240)
+This issue seems to be a problem with the `kernel` version. see [1](https://bugs.launchpad.net/ubuntu/+source/linux-lts-trusty/+bug/1501345)[2](https://bugs.launchpad.net/ubuntu/+source/python2.7/+bug/1501240)

 ### Why not use `click`?